Hello guys, welcome back to Dee’s Mealz. Today, I wi telling you how to make kunun tsamiya from start to finish.

 Kunun Tsamiya is another form of pap known to be mostly made in the northern part of Nigeria.
-It is made using Gero also known as “Pearl Millet”, dried ginger to be specific, cloves and tamarind which is called “Tsamiya” in Hausa.
+It is made using Gero also known as “Pearl Millet”, dried ginger to be specific, cloves, a little dried pepper and tamarind which is called “Tsamiya” in Hausa.

 It is a breakfast recipe you can take with Akara, Fried yam or sweet potatoes.
 You can also add milk to it if you want.

 First of all we will be needing the kunun tsamiya flour.
 So, I will be telling you how to make kunun tsamiya flour.
 Don’t worry, the process is very easy.
-So, let’s begin

 - 1 tablespoon of Cloves

-- 7 pieces of dried ginger
+- A handful of dried ginger

 Take for grinding into flour form.

 And we are done with the first part.